pietmau/Movies/README.md

 - **Api paging** implementation (using **Paging** Architecture Components)
 - Use ViewModel to keep presenters across config changes so that we do not needlessly redo network requests.
-- some unit tests (ideally the application should have been developed in TDD)
+- some unit tests using Mockito (ideally the application should have been developed in TDD)
+- enable mocking of Kotlin not open classes

  /$$$$$$$$ /$$$$$$$$  /$$$$$$  /$$$$$$$$ /$$$$$$  /$$
 |__  $$__/| $$_____/ /$$__  $$|__  $$__//$$__  $$| $$